-The video below has been made available from the ChemEd X collection available by subscription.
+The video below has been made available by ChemEd X from the Chemistry Comes Alive Video Collection.

-Video: Copper Penny with Concentrated Nitric Acid (accessed July 2015, subscription required) Design and Demonstration: James H. Maynard, University of Wisconsin - Madison, Video: Jerrold J. Jacobsen, University of Wisconsin - Madison
+Video: Copper Penny with Concentrated Nitric Acid, Chemistry Comes Alive Volume 3, Design and Demonstration: James H. Maynard, University of Wisconsin - Madison, Video: Jerrold J. Jacobsen, University of Wisconsin - Madison

 For Laboratory Work: Please refer to the ACS Guidelines for Chemical Laboratory Safety in Secondary Schools (2016).